Winter-r/Key/README.md

 Key is an early-stage Programming Language, written in Typescript.
 Inspired by C# and Typescript.

 # Plan
-The primary goal of Key is to create a general purpose, OOP (Object Oriented Programming) language, capable to create GUI applications and graphics rendering.
+The primary goal of Key is to create a general purpose, OOP (Object Oriented Programming) language, capable of creating GUI applications and graphics rendering.

 # File Extension
 * *.ky